Apply for Election Judge Jobs

 Fluency in Somali, Spanish, Hmong, Oromo, and/or American Sign Language is desired.

 Election Judge Pay

-Election judges can choose to volunteer or can be paid to serve, including for completing required training before Election Day.
+Election judges can choose to volunteer or can be paid to serve, including pay for required training.

 Time Off from WORK to Serve AS AN ELECTION JUDGE